galaxyeagle/galaxyeagle.github.io/pages/literary/Happy-Diwali.md

 the meandering trail.
 A euphonic choir
 reflects out of me
-like an arch rainbow waving
+like an arch of rainbow waving
 greetings of Diwali.

 - Raman Butta